barsoom/review/README.md

 * [x] assetsmanager makes the live reload run twice
 * [x] Explore if a view helper like `<%= render_elm "CommitList", environment: Mix.env, initialCommits: [] %>` is pracical, how to expose a way to handle outgoing commands?
 Maybe something like `window.elmApps.CommitList.ports.subscribe`?
   - This type of helper does make react feel very easy to use in our rails apps.
 Like rendering a dynamic partial.
+* [ ] render\_elm is a bit problematic as it does not happen at js-time so local storage or cookies can't be loaded
 * [ ] follow up the [elm-brunch discussion](https://github.com/madsflensted/elm-brunch/pull/14) on what changes to make
 * [ ] Look into using [node-elm-compiler](https://github.com/rtfeldman/node-elm-compiler) in elm-brunch
 * [ ] Figure out why prod sometimes tries to use the non-digested app.js name